flipz357/flipz357.github.io/_posts/2024-08-21-chomsky-llm.md

 ---
-title: Chomsky is Wrong, or Is He?
+title: Chomsky is wrong, or is he?
-subtitle: My Two Cents on a Best Paper
+subtitle: My two cents on a best paper
 layout: default
 published: false
 ---